airbytehq/airbyte/docs/integrations/sources/postgres.md

 ### CDC Considerations

 - Incremental sync is only supported for tables with primary keys.
 For tables without primary keys, use [Full Refresh sync](https://docs.airbyte.com/understanding-airbyte/connections/full-refresh-overwrite).
 - Data must be in tables and not views.
-If you require data synchronization from a view, you would need to create a new connection.
+If you require data synchronization from a view, you would need to create a new standard connection.
 - The modifications you want to capture must be made using `DELETE`/`INSERT`/`UPDATE`.
 For example, changes made using `TRUNCATE`/`ALTER` will not appear in logs and therefore in your destination.
 - Schema changes are not supported automatically for CDC sources.
 Reset and resync data if you make a schema change.
 - The records produced by `DELETE` statements only contain primary keys.
 All other data fields are unset.